blackstone86/vulcanize-demos/README.md

 Now, play with the other examples under the repo's demo* directories.

-Build all demos By Grunt
+Build all demos by Grunt

 ```bash
 $ grunt
 ```

-Build all demos By Gulp
+Build all demos by Gulp

 ```bash
 $ gulp